Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Formalism

 \subsection{White Dwarf Matter}

-As discussed in the Introduction, the progenitors of ECSNe evolve to form strongly degenerate, white-dwarf-like cores.
-Stellar evolution calculations indicate that these ONeMg cores typically consist of approximately 60\% $^{16}$O, 30\% $^{20}$Ne, and 10\% $^{24}$Mg by mass.
-In the analysis that follows, we assume the white-dwarf-like core, from which the ECSN originates, consists of a single ion species denoted by $^A_ZX$, where $A$ and $Z$ denote the mass number and atomic number, respectively.
+As discussed in the introduction, the progenitors of ECSNe evolve to form strongly degenerate, white-dwarf-like cores.
+Stellar evolution calculations indicate that these ONeMg cores typically consist of approximately 60\% $^{16}$O, 30\% $^{20}$Ne, and 10\% $^{24}$Mg by mass \citep{Jones_2016, Gutiérrez_2005}. { However, in the analysis that follows, we assume the white-dwarf-like core, from which the ECSN originates, consists of a single ion species denoted by $^A_ZX$, where $A$ and $Z$ denote the mass number and atomic number, respectively.
+For the present work, we consider a pure $^{20}$Ne white dwarf to model the core of SAGB stars which produce ECSNe.
+This simplification does not affect the qualitative results reported here, such as the reduction of the electron-capture threshold mass in the presence of DM admixture, though the exact numerical values of the threshold density and stellar mass could vary in a more detailed multi-component treatment.}

-In this work, we consider the case of unmagnetized and zero temperature ($T = 0$) stellar matter, corresponding to white dwarfs where the temperature is lower then the crystallization temperature \citep{Potekhin_2009}.
+We consider the case of unmagnetized and zero temperature ($T = 0$) stellar matter, corresponding to white dwarfs where the temperature is lower then the crystallization temperature \citep{Potekhin_2009}.
 It is also assumed that the atoms are fully ionized \citep{Haensel_2007_book}.
 Under these conditions, we assume that the ions form a regular crystalline lattice.
 The total energy density of this system can be written as

 The first term on the right-hand side of Eq. \eqref{eq:energy_density} represents the energy density contribution due to ions (i.e. nuclei, since we consider fully ionized atoms) and $n_X$ is the number density of ions which is related to the number density of electrons $n_e$ by the charge neutrality condition $n_e = Z\, n_X$.
 The second term represents the energy density of electrons, modeled as an ideal relativistic Fermi gas at zero temperature, and can be expressed as (see e.g. \citep{Shapiro-Teukolsky_1983}):